Do Antidepressants Make You Emotionless?

 I no longer wanted to kill myself, but I also couldn’t feel the joys of life that make it worth living.

 Thankfully I was now receiving expert help.
-I was finally receiving expert advice in relation to my mental health.
+I was finally receiving expert advice in relation to my mental health and starting to talk about alternative treatments for depression.
 My psychologist was able to recognise my problems and help me move towards recovery.
 She also worked me through the transition off medication and initiated other forms of therapy.
+I started trying alternative treatments for depression, that worked better for me and had less side effects, and thankfully were not causing emotional blunting and making me emotionless like the antidepressants had been.
 Medication became a backup to be used if my mental state falls significantly.

 Writing - this has been the best form of therapy for me and I couldn’t recommend it more.
 Poetry, free writing, fiction or a simple diary, the choice is yours.
 Through writing, you can privately express everything, honing the words until they perfectly reflect how you feel.